swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 In the above example, the double-close could be avoided by having the `close()` method do nothing on its own and just allow the `deinit` to implicitly run.
-However, we may want the method to have different behavior from the deinit, such as raising an error (which a normal `deinit` is unable to do) if the `close` system call triggers an OS error :
+However, we may want the method to have different behavior from the deinit; for example, it could raise an error (which a normal `deinit` is unable to do) if the `close` system call triggers an OS error :

 ```swift
 struct FileDescriptor: ~Copyable {